 One of Sir Wren’s first proposals was a design based on a…pineapple.
 It’s not a joke; the prominent architect saw pineapples as ‘a symbol of peace, prosperity, and hospitality‘ and believed it would be a great emblem for the city.
 Unfortunately, it was declined for being too extravagant.

 That’s all from me, I hope now you know what London is famous for.
+To get your even more London-excited I reccomend checking my incredible London quotes collection.

 If you haven’t planned your trip there yet, find out how I plan my trips!